Skip to navigation Skip to content

 Note: all Exceptional Circumstance updates are submitted for Quality Management Application (QMA, therefore all relevant information must be included in the Notes to enable a QMA assessment to be made.

-For customers who have been given additional time to contact their partner/former partner, advise them they will be required to provide the TFN details before the exemption expires.
-If they do not provide TFN details by that date, their CCS will be cancelled and they may incur an overpayment for any CCS paid during the exemption period.
+For customers who have been given additional time to contact their partner, ask them to provide the TFN details before the exemption expires.
+If they do not provide TFN details by that date:

 Exemption not granted + Read more ...